reserve-protocol/protocol/docs/collateral.md

 `DMR{annual_demurrage_in_basis_points}{token_symbol}` or `DMR100wstETH` in this example.

-The `DMR` prefix is short for demurrage; the `annual_demurrage_in_basis_points` is a number such as 100 for 1% annually; the `token_symbol` is the symbol of what would have otherwise been the target unit had the collateral been purely SelfReferential.
+The `DMR` prefix is short for demurrage; the `annual_demurrage_in_basis_points` is a number such as 100 for 1% annually; the `token_symbol` is the symbol the collateral.

 Collateral can only be automatically substituted in the basket with collateral that share the same target unit.
-This unfortunately means that a standard WETH collateral would not be in the same class as our demurrage wstETH collateral, unless the WETH collateral were also demurrage-based, and at the same rate.
+This unfortunately means that a standard WETH collateral would not be able to be in the same class as our demurrage wstETH collateral, unless the WETH collateral were also demurrage-based, and at the same rate.

+### Revenue Hiding

+An alternative to demurrage is to hide revenue from the protocol via a discounted `refPerTok()` function. `refPerTok()` should return X% less than the largest _actual_ refPerTok exchange rate that has been observed in the underlying Defi protocol.
+When the actual observed rate falls below this value, the collateral should be marked defaulted via the `refresh()` function.

+The side-effect of this approach is that the RToken's price on markets becomes more variable.
+If the RToken's price need be predictable/precise, then demurrage is the superior approach.
+If the token's natural appreciation is too unpredictable to apply a constant per-unit-time management fee to, then revenue-hiding may be a better fit.

 ## Important Properties for Collateral Plugins